osohq/oso/docs/content/python/guides/rbac.md

   roles = ["contributor", "maintainer"];
   relations = { parent: Organization };

+  # An actor has the "read" permission if they have the "contributor" role.
   "read" if "contributor";
+  # An actor has the "push" permission if they have the "maintainer" role.
   "push" if "maintainer";

+  # An actor has the "contributor" role if they have the "maintainer" role.
   "contributor" if "maintainer";

+  # An actor has the "maintainer" role if they have the "owner" role on the "parent" Organization.
   "maintainer" if "owner" on "parent";
 }